Sameer-Panchal/Tumbling-Window/README.md

 # Tumbling-Window
-Created a Tumbling WIndow Trigger in Azure Data Factory.
+Created a Tumbling Window Trigger in Azure Data Factory.